stappersg/vBook/src/tuto/0/ssl-tls.md

 > See the [`ctx::is_secured`][is_secured_fn_ref] reference for more details.

-[is_secured_fn_ref]: ../../ref/vSL/api/fn::global::ctx.md

 ## Certificate / SNI

-The certificate resolution of the server is **exclusively** based on the [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication) extension.
+You can host multiple domains on the same server.
+The certificate resolution of the server is based on the [SNI] extension.

+By default, [SNI] is required.
 Meaning both these commands will produce an error.

 ```sh
 openssl s_client -starttls smtp -crlf -connect 192.168.1.254:25